RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/02-Using-the-Authorisation-Methods.md

 The RIPE NCC Access account username, which is your email address, becomes the authorisation credential used by the database software.
 If you change your RIPE NCC Access username to a different email address, this is immediately reflected in the **mntner** object.

 Currently SSO authorisation only works with web-based update methods.
 This includes Webupdates and the Syncupdates web form.
 You need to sign in to your RIPE NCC Access account in order to authorise an update.

+## API Keys

+API keys are a new way to authenticate updates in the RIPE Database.
+They are associated with a user’s RIPE NCC Access account, and are intended to help you script (automate) updates to the RIPE Database.
+If you only use webupdates then you don't need API keys!

+To create an API key, login to [Webupdates](https://apps.db.ripe.net/) using RIPE NCC Access and choose API keys from the left-hand menu.
+Then click Create an API Key.
+When the key is created you will see a popup.
+You must copy the API key details as they will only be shown once.
+Store the copied credential securely.

+Before using an API key, you must add your RIPE NCC Access account to a maintainer using an auth: SSO attribute.

+To authenticate a query or update using an API key, send the credential using [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).</p><p>For an example, please refer to the [appendix](../Appendices/Appendix-K--API-Keys/#introduction).